🌐

 First released in 2006, FoxyProxy is the original proxy switching tool, used by millions daily!

-To support this free software, please donate or buy VPN/Proxy Servers in over 100 countries (including such remote places as Reunion Island).
+To support this free software, please donate (Stripe, PayPal), or buy dedicated VPN/Proxy Servers in over 100 countries.

-If you upgraded from a previous version, and your proxy settings are missing, please import them.
+If you have upgraded from a previous version, and your proxy settings are missing, please import them.

 Unified Code

-FoxyProxy 8.* code has been unified for Chrome & Firefox, and Standard & Basic versions.
+FoxyProxy 8 code has been unified for Chrome and Firefox, and Standard and Basic versions.

 Private Browsing Permission